 I have read and understand the items and conditions of the HOUSING CONTRACT, APPLICATION AND THE STUDENT HANDBOOK.
 Resident students will not be allowed to move in the Residences until all financial aid is credited and their account is paid in full or a payment plan is approved.
 All balances are payable by the published due date on the invoice.
 Failure to respond by the payment due date will result in a late fee and possible removal from the Residences.
 By signing this contract there is no guarantee that I will be placed in the Residences.
 In the event that I do not get a room assignment, my housing deposit will be refunded in full.
 I also understand that failure to comply with Hilbert College policies could lead to disciplinary actions and/or termination of residency privileges.
 I understand that, this contract is binding for the entire academic year and if I break this contract, I will be assessed a fee of $100.

 Health Insurance: All residents are required to show proof of insurance for the 2017-2018 academic year.
 Please either upload an image of your health insurance card or bring it with you on move in day.

 This application for housing will provide the Office of Residence Life information on where you intend on living for the 2020-2021 academic year.
 The week of April 20, 2020, students will then select their exact room for the 2020-2021 academic year.
 All communication with students from Residence Life will occur via email.
 Housing assignments will be emailed to students in July.

-Move in Day is on Saturday, August 25, 2018.
-Faculty and staff will be present to help move students belongings in from 10 AM- 2 PM.
+Move in Day is on Saturday, August 29, 2020.
+Faculty, staff and students will be present to help move students belongings in from 10 AM- 1 PM.
 Please check in at Trinity Hall.
-All residents are required to have a completed housing application (this document), proof of insurance for the 2018-2019 academic year, active registration for e2campus and be in good standing with financial aid.
+All residents are required to have a completed housing application (this document), proof of medical documentation for the 2020-2021 academic year, active registration for omni-alert and be in good standing with financial aid.